kapil2kumar/socket-chat-application/README.md

 This is a Hospital Demo Project implementation in Node.js using MongoDB and Socket written in JavaScript.

+## Feature

+	· Three types of authentication : Admin, Doctor and Patient.
+A simplistic yet effective approach to handle user roles.

+	· Admin could add/edit/delete doctor or patient.

+	· Patient can see the list of doctors and Doctors can see the list of patients, and admin can see both patient and doctor list.

+	· Patient and doctor can chat each other, admin can chat to both patients as well as doctor.
+(Socket connection for handling chats).

 ## Setup

 	Install Node